berenm/git-remote-arc/README.rst

 COPYING INFORMATION
 ````````````````````````````

- Distributed under the Boost Software License, Version 1.0.
+ This is free and unencumbered software released into the public domain.

- See accompanying file LICENSE or copy at http://www.boost.org/LICENSE_1_0.txt
+ See accompanying file UNLICENSE or copy at http://unlicense.org/UNLICENSE